0XFF-96/golang-snippet/README.md

 # golang-snippet
-The one that I used for store my practice code and code base
+this is the repo that I used for store my practice code.
+Most of the code here are inspired by different repos that you can find reference inside every sigle dir.